-The earliest accepted dates for human occupation of Australia come from sites in the Northern Territory.
+The earliest dates for human occupation of Australia come from sites in the Northern Territory.
 The Madjedbebe (previously called Malakunanja II) rock shelter in Arnhem Land has a widely accepted date of about 50,000 years old.
 Reports of a date close to around 65,000 years old (Nature, 2017), which was contentious at the time, have been rebutted by Allen & O'Connell in 2020.
 Molecular clock estimates, genetic studies and archaeological data all suggest the initial colonisation of Sahul and Australia by modern humans occurred around 48,000–50,000 years ago.

 Over the last few decades, a significant number of archaeological sites dated at more than 30,000 years old have been discovered.
 By this time all of Australia, including the arid centre and Tasmania, was occupied.
 The drowning of many coastal sites by rising sea levels has destroyed what would have been the earliest occupation sites.

-Recently published dates of 120,000 years ago for the site of Moyjil in Warrnambool, Victoria, offer intriguing possibilities of much earlier occupation (Proceedings of the Royal Society of Victoria, 2018).
+Recently published dates of 120,000 years ago for the site of Moyjil in Warrnambool, Victoria, offer intriguing, but unlikely, possibilities of much earlier occupation (Proceedings of the Royal Society of Victoria, 2018).
 The site contains remains of shellfish, crabs and fish in what may be a ‘midden’, but definitive proof of human occupation is lacking and investigations are ongoing.

 The First Australians

 Much of our knowledge about the earliest people in Australia comes from archaeology.
 The physical remains of human activity that have survived in the archaeological record are largely stone tools, rock art and ochre, shell middens and charcoal deposits and human skeletal remains.
 These all provide information on the tremendous length and complexity of Australian Aboriginal culture.